remix-run/remix/docs/guides/mdx.md

 // Import all your posts from the app/routes/posts directory.
 Since these are
 // regular route modules, they will all be available for individual viewing
 // at /posts/a, for example.
+import posts from "./posts/*.mdx";

+// The above glob ("*") import can be thought of as being transformed into
-import * as postA from "./posts/a.mdx";
+// import * as postA from "./posts/a.mdx";
-import * as postB from "./posts/b.md";
+// import * as postB from "./posts/b.md";
-import * as postC from "./posts/c.md";
+// import * as postC from "./posts/c.md";
+// const posts = [postA, postB, postC];

 function postFromModule(mod) {
   return {